lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 + ###Car:
 	+ This class will represent the cars on the map.
 Each car will be its own thread
 	+ #####Parents:
-		+ Runnable: This is because each car will be its own thread and due to Javas rules about multiplay inheritence we must impliment this, not inherit it.
+		+ Runnable: This is because each car will be its own thread and due to Javas rules about multiple inheritence we must impliment this, not inherit it.
-		+ JComponent(?): Each car will be able to draw itself on the map, so it must have the pain component method overwritten.
+		+ JComponent(?): Each car will be able to draw itself on the map, so it must have the paintComponent method overwritten.
 To let cars draw themselves we need to inherit this class //TO-DO: Double check this.
 	+ #####Functions:
-		+ PaintComponent(Graphics g)
+		+ paintComponent(Graphics g)
-			+ Using the location and speed the cars will draw themselves on that map with the graphics instance that is passed in
+			+ Using the location and speed the cars will draw themselves on that map with the graphics class instance that is passed in
 		+ Getters/Setters for the data
 		+ UpdateLocation:
-			+ Using the location, direction, and speed of the car this method will be called to reupdate the location of the car
+			+ Using the location, direction, and speed of the car this method will be called to update the location of the car
 			+ This will also be called and changed when the zoom and/or pan is changed (?)
 		+ Constructor:
 			+ Given the data from the JSON a new car will be created